e-lo/GMNSpy/docs/spec_template.md

               }
         },
         {
-            "name": "road_link_id",
+            "name": "link_id",
             "type": "any",
             "description": "Required.
-Foreign key to road_links.
+Foreign key to link table.
 The link that the segment is located on.", "foreign_key": "link.link_id",
             "constraints": {
               "required": true